jdlien/Kaleidoscope-LEDEffect-FunctionalColor/README.md

 kaleidoscope::LEDFunctionalColor::FCPlugin funColorSimple(FC_COLOR_LIST(simpleColors), 255, false);
 ```

-Now you can add &funColorCustom to the Kaleidoscope.use() list to make it show up on your keyboard.
+Now you can add funColorCustom to the KALEIDOSCOPE_INIT_PLUGINS() list to make it show up on your keyboard.

 ## Brightness Control with Macros